DonSchenck/vaxmysql/README.md

   accessModes:
     - ReadWriteOnce
 ```
 You can see that we are requesting a 5GB section of block storage, akin to a 5GB hard drive.
-The name, which as assigned by us, is used later by the Deployment object which creates the MariaDB instance.
+The name, which is assigned by us, is used later by the Deployment object which creates the MariaDB instance.

-<h2>DO THIS:</h2>
+___
+<h2>RUN THIS COMMAND:</h2>

 `oc create -f mariadb-pvc.yaml`
+___

 ## 3. Creating an instance of a MariaDB database in your cluster
 Now that we have the secret and PVC we need, we can go ahead and create the MariaDB instance.
-Here is the content of the YAML file that creates the MariaDB instance:
+Here is the content of the YAML file (mariadb-deployment.yaml) that defines the MariaDB instance:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment